BTurkowyd/northwind-data-vault-platform/README.md

 - dbt for implementing Data Vault 2.0 modeling
 - Snowflake for data warehousing and analytics
 - Amazon Athena as the query engine
-- Terraform for infrastructure provisioning
+- OpenTofu/Terragrunt for infrastructure provisioning

 The goal is to demonstrate how to build a production-grade, cloud-native analytical platform for batch data processing and historical tracking using open standards and managed AWS services.